nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 ### What-if analysis
 When making predictions, you can use Qlik expressions for input features.
 This gives you the flexibility to control certain features using variables in Qlik and assess the change to the predictions.
 This is demonstrated in the `What-if Analysis` sheet in the `HR Attrition Predictions` sample app.

-_Note that the expression must retain the data type defined in the model's feature definitions,_
+_Note that the expression must retain the data type defined in the model's feature definitions._

 ## Input Specifications